erpnet/ErpNet.FP/PROTOCOL.md

 * **"payments"** - list of payments.

 ### "items"
-Contains one entry for each fiscal or comment line items with itemType="comment" or itemType="footer-comment".
+Contains items with several item types.
+Supported types are "sale" (default, can be ommited), "discount-amount", "surcharge-amount", "comment" and "footer-comment".
 The line items are printed in the same order on the fiscal printer.
 Comment lines (itemType="comment") can be intermixed with the fiscal line items.
 There are another type of comments - footer comments, represented with itemType="footer-comment", which prints comments after the payment area of the fiscal receipt.
-The fiscal line **items** can have the following fields set:
+The item with type "sale" can have the following fields set:
 * **"text"** - the name of the product
 * **"quantiy"** - the quantity sold
 * **"unitPrice"** - the unit price, not including any discounts/markups